jbock-java/jbock/SPAGHETTI.md

 from this example requires an `argv` of length *exactly* `2`, because none of the params are `Optional`.

-The `source` param has the *lowest* position, so it will bind the *first* token.
+The `source` param has the lowest position, so it will bind the first token, while
-Here is a valid usage example:
+`target` will bind to the second token.

 ````java
 String[] args = { "a.txt", "b.txt" };